-Answer: Jesus made his comment about the need to worship our Father in spirit and truth when he talking to a Samaritan woman at the well of Jacob.
+ANSWER: Jesus made his comment about the need to worship our Father in spirit and truth when he talking to a Samaritan woman at the well of Jacob.
 In John the 4th chapter he tells the woman that God is seeking those who are willing to worship him "in spirit and in truth" (verse 23).

-The sixth commandment declares we are personally not to kill (murder) another human being.
-The spiritual intent of this commandment would be that we should not even hate another human or hold a grudge.
+The sixth commandment declares we are not to murder another human being.
+The spirit or intent of this commandment is that we should not even hate another human or hold a grudge.
 The seventh commandment states "in the letter of the law" that we are not to commit adultery.
 It's intent, however, means we are not to lust in our hearts for another person and to be faithful to our marriage partner.

 The eighth commandment, which will also help us worship God in truth, states we are not to steal from one another.
 The intent of this law is that we should not even be taking another person's thoughts and use them as our own.

 The ninth commandment declares we are not to bear false witness, which in the spirit means we are not to even exaggerate a story.
 The tenth, and last, commandment says we are not to covet what does not belong to us, which spiritually means we should be content with what we have already and be thankful for it.

 The last six commandments are, sadly, not followed by the world.
 This means that when we seek to worship God IN SPIRIT and IN TRUTH we are going against everything around us.
 We cannot, on our own strength, do this unless the Spirit of God leads us and gives us the ability to accomplish this feat.

 Our ultimate goal in life should be to "take captive" all of our thoughts until they are the same ones that Jesus would have (2Corinthians 10:3 - 6).
 The process of conversion is made possible through the death of Jesus.
 As we become more and more like our Savior, our worship becomes more meaningful and we have a closer relationship with our heavenly Father.